Surgery is usually necessary to treat an anal fistula as they usually do not heal by themselves.

 A fistulotomy is the most effective treatment for many anal fistulas, although it's usually only suitable for fistulas that do not pass through much of the sphincter muscles, as the risk of incontinence is lowest in these cases.

-If your surgeon has to cut a small portion of anal sphincter muscle during the procedure, they'll make every attempt to reduce the risk of incontinence.
+If the surgeon has to cut a small portion of anal sphincter muscle during the procedure, they'll make every attempt to reduce the risk of incontinence.

 In cases where the risk of incontinence is considered too high, another procedure may be recommended instead.

-If your fistula passes through a significant portion of anal sphincter muscle, your surgeon may initially recommend inserting a seton.
+If your fistula passes through a significant portion of anal sphincter muscle, the surgeon may initially recommend inserting a seton.

 A seton is a piece of surgical thread that's left in the fistula for several weeks to keep it open.

 This allows it to drain and helps it heal, while avoiding the need to cut the sphincter muscles.